Consultant Physiotherapy roles can positively impact patient care, organisational performance and local research culture.

 The Multi-Professional Consultant-Level Practice Capability and Impact Framework places an emphasis on systems leadership and embedded researcher functions, in order to: Develop a ‘knowledge-rich and inquiry’ culture across the service and system that contributes to research outputs and has a positive effect on development, quality, innovation, increasing capacity and capability, and making systems more effective.

-The framework suggests: This goes beyond using and enabling evidence-based professional practice, data and audits, to continentally evaluating and improving practice, creating knowledge-rich and inquiring cultures, supervising research, working in and leading interdisciplinary research and innovation programmes to contribute to the knolwdge base, and adding capacity and capability in research and evaluation across the system and beyond.
+The framework suggests: This goes beyond using and enabling evidence-based professional practice, data and audits, to continentally evaluating and improving practice, creating knowledge-rich and inquiring cultures, supervising research, working in and leading interdisciplinary research and innovation programmes to contribute to the knowledge base, and adding capacity and capability in research and evaluation across the system and beyond.

 Northern Ireland (NI)